nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Note:**
 After sorting, a new set of indexes will appear for each fish.
 The fish operations will take place on the **new fish list**!
+Also, note that fish sort only sorts the fishes that are present! `fish view` would result in only 1 fish being present, and `fish sort` after will not show more fish.
+Use `list fishes` instead.
 </div>

 Prefixes: